jte0419/Panel_Methods/README.md

 ## Building More Complex Potential Flows

 In the *Elementary Potential Flows* section, we went over all the relevant elementary incompressible potential flows.
-We can now use these to build up a more complex flow step by step.
+We can now use these to build up a more complex flow step-by-step.
 The end result of this section is to obtain an expression for the velocity potential induced at an arbitrary point P in the flow due to uniform flow and N source panels (that approximate the airfoil geometry).

 * [YouTube Video](https://www.youtube.com/watch?v=EKzbwJvKcmw)

 ## Flow Around an Airfoil

 How do we use the velocity potential equation derived in the previous section to compute the flow around an airfoil?
 This section explains the necessary conditions that we can use to compute the unknown source panel strengths.
 We use the boundary condition for an impermeable (solid) object to stipulate that the normal velocity at each panel control point should be zero.
+In the video, we also simplify down the resulting uniform flow term in the velocity equation.

 * [YouTube Video](https://www.youtube.com/watch?v=cLdv1UfX1g8)